 Those who believe there is an ingrained, irrational bias among police officers against African-Americans take this number as a sign that cops get trigger-happy around blacks.
 What’s usually left out of the conversation over the disproportionate number of police shootings of African-Americans are the disproportionate number of crimes, particularly violent crime, committed by African-Americans.

-According to a City University of New York analysis published last summer, 30 percent of the individuals killed by police between May 2013 and April 2015 are African-American.
+According to a City University of New York analysis published last summer, 30 percent of the individuals killed by police between May 2013 and April 2015 were African-American.
 Forty-nine percent were white.

 This number is not too far off from the disparity shown in violent crime statistics.
 According to Department of Justice statistics compiled by Manhattan Institute scholar Heather MacDonald, over 22 percent of violent crimes were committed by blacks in 2012 and 2013, while 43 percent were committed by whites.
 Twelve percent were described as “other” and eight percent were listed as unknown.